We offer edge to edge computerized long arm quilting.Designs:

 We have lots of designs and would be happy to help you find a design that will look perfect on your quilt.Thread:

 The price for your quilt is based on square inches and the density or backstitching of the design you pick.
+We would meet for a consult on the price of your quilt.
+I will not do phone estimates.
+Quilt top:

 When adding borders to your top, the quilt will have the best results if you measure across your quilt in 3 places and then cut your border to an average of those numbers.
 Sometimes borders can ripple or look wavy because they stretch.
 It is recommended to measure and cut instead of sewing on a long strip and trimming the ends.